This chapter describes the Oracle Database features used in MAA solutions.

 Data Guard Broker 12c greatly improves manageability with additional features for comprehensive configuration health checks, resumable switchover operations, streamlined role transitions, support for cascaded standby configurations, and user-configurable thresholds for transport and apply lag to automatically monitor the ability of the configuration to support SLAs for recovery point and recovery time objectives at any instant in time.

 Efficient transport to multiple remote destinations using a single redo stream originating from the primary production database and forwarded by a cascading standby database.

-Increased flexibility for Data Guard configurations where the primary and standby systems may have different CPU architectures or operating systems subject to limitations defined in My Oracle Support note 413484.1.
+Increased flexibility for Data Guard configurations where the primary and standby systems may have different CPU architectures or operating systems subject to limitations defined in My Oracle Support note 413484.1 at

-Efficient disaster recovery for a container database (CDB).
-Data Guard failover and switchover completes using a single command at a CDB level regardless of how many pluggable databases (PDBs) are consolidated within the CDB.
+Efficient disaster recovery for an Oracle Database 12c container database (CDB).
+Data Guard failover and switchover completes using a single command at a CDB level regardless of how many databases (pluggable databases or PDBs) are consolidated within the CDB.